The Lucasi Letters

 Doming's Testimony

 First week of February, while Loree was having her check-up for hysterectomy, I went to see the doctor.
 The CBC test showed that my blood count was down to 7.
 The doctor had me admitted in the provincial hospital for blood transfusion.
-Then I was transferred to St. Luke’s Hospital in Manila.
-I was diagnosed with Multiple Myeloma, a cancer of the blood.
-This information took time to sink into my mind.
-After realizing the implications of such disease, the fear of death started to cloud my dear life.
-Despair started to creep in and occupy my mind.
+Then I was transferred to St. Luke’s Hospital in

-I cried to the Lord for help and the bible passage that came into mind was “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will to you in Christ Jesus”
+I cried to the Lord for help and the bible passage that came into mind was “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will to you in Christ Jesus” (1 Thes.
+5:16-18).
+This passage restored my whole being and gave me the right perspective on how to deal with this malignant condition.

 As the physical pain becomes unbearable and the emotional turmoil becomes agonizing, I am holding on.
 Through this, God creates in me a higher dimension of spirituality in which I can now see how sweet and precious our God is.
 He now puts me in a higher level of love.
 Through all these I had developed a purer love for my God.
 Before, I had loved God for my sake but now I love Him for His own sake, for who He is.
 And I want to stay in this level of love forever.